Wednesday, December 25, 2013

 I am working on some new nodder patterns for my springs that I think will be really cute, but I don't have a lot of time to play around with them since I am trying to get ready for an upcoming craft show at Dollywood in October.

-My Springs on my website.
+To order Springs on my website.

 Sunday, July 12, 2009